How to Choose a Registered Agent Service

 - A foreign corporation or LLC authorized to conduct business in North Carolina

-Additionally, the registered agent’s business office must be identical to the registered office address.
+Additionally, the registered agent’s business office must be identical to the registered office address, as per North Carolina General Statutes Chapter 55D, Article 4.
 Furthermore, North Carolina law strictly prohibits the use of P.O. boxes as registered office addresses, requiring instead a physical location where legal documents can be received in person.

 Key Responsibilities